• Cooking Tips

 Can I add Nuts or Peanut Butter

-Yes you can add nuts such as walnuts, hazelnuts, pecans, peanut butter or even mini marshmallows.
+Yes you can add nuts such as walnuts, hazelnuts, pecans, pistachios, peanut butter, mini marshmallows, dried cranberries or even broken candy canes.
 The best time to add these ingredients is when you add the butter and vanilla.
 I would also recommend roasting the nuts first to give the best flavor to your fudge.

-You could also substitute the vanilla extract with peppermint extract or almond or even orange.
+If you prefer peppermint fudge then substitute the vanilla extract with peppermint extract or even almond or orange.

 How to roast nuts